 The port now services the Colon duty-free zone, which is the number one revenue earner for Panama; ahead of gambling at number two, and the Panama Canal at number three.

 The Panama Canal Yacht Club used to be here, but this was removed to accommodate expansion of the port.

 In front of the port, this building is just what it looks like.
 Cristobal Signal Station controls the movements of all ships in the port and heading to and from the Canal.

 Just before the Gatun Locks on the starboard side you can see some of the French Canal construction effort.

 This is the portion built by an American contractor for the French between 1885 and 1899.
 American contractors actually completed one third of the digging that was accomplished during the French effort.

-A French company is building a bridge across the Canal entrance on the Caribbean side.
-It was supposed to be finished in 2014 with the expansion of the Canal, but this picture was taken in April 2018.
+The China Communication Construction Company designed this bridge which was built by the French company Vinci.
+It was supposed to be finished in 2014 with the expansion of the Canal, but it was finally completed in 2019.

-This will be the third (permanent) bridge crossing the Canal.
+This is the third (permanent) bridge crossing the Canal.
 The other two bridges, which you will pass under closer to the Pacific Ocean, are the Centennial Bridge and the Bridge of the Americas.

 At the Miraflores locks, a swing bridge was built by the US in 1942 to provide the first way to drive across the Canal.
 The Bridge of the Americas replaced it in 1962, but it remained an emergency bridge until it was removed in 2018.